-Both faculty members and students have access to SVU's Learning Resource Center and SVU's e-Library, at www.svuca.edu.
-Users will follow the Library & Research link from the Academics link to access major professional journals and scholarly articles through nationally acclaimed databases such as ProQuest, ACM, and IEEE.
+Both faculty members and students have access to SVU's web-based Learning Resource Center and SVU's e-Library, at www.svuca.org.
+Users will follow the Academics link to the Library & Research link, to access major professional journals and scholarly articles through nationally acclaimed databases such as ACM, and IEEE.
 There are links to Reference Websites, i.e. journals, management library, programming textbooks, and U.S. Government homepage.
 To use SVU's e-Library to access the onsite library catalog, the user will have to login with the User ID/Password that was assigned and approved by the SVU librarian.

 The university Learning Resource Center / Library serves its students and faculty free of charge.
-There are public PCs that can be used to access SVU's Learning Research Center and e-Library or access the internet for research.
 Students are expected to follow the university library policy while using these resources.

-Learning Resource Center / Library Hours: Monday through Friday: 11 am to 7 pm
+Learning Resource Center / Library Hours:

+Monday through Friday: 11 am to 7 pm

 SVU students have convenient access to a number of excellent libraries including San Jose Public Library, San Jose State University (SJSU) and Cal State University East Bay (CSUEB).
-The Learning Resource Center has links to the San Jose Public Library and SJSU library.
-Students can also obtain free library cards from the Alameda County and Santa Clara County public library system and make use of the Link+ unified catalog system as well.
+The web-based Learning Resource Center has links to the San Jose Public Library and SJSU library.
+Students can also obtain free library cards from the Alameda County and Santa Clara County public library system and make use of the LINK+ unified catalog system as well.